Functional Fragrance vs. Aromatherapy: What's Actually Different

 by Sarah Phillips

-TL;DR — Aromatherapy and functional fragrance share a starting point: scent can influence state.
-But they diverge significantly in craft, intention, and wear experience.
-Aerchitect is functional fragrance — closer to fine fragrance in composition and execution than to a diffuser oil or wellness spray.
+TL;DR — Aromatherapy and functional fragrance share a starting point: scent can influence nervous system state.
+But they diverge in formulation logic, state specificity, and what each becomes over time.
+Aerchitect is functional fragrance — composed to fine fragrance standards, formulated for specific physiological states, and designed for the consistent use that allows conditioning to develop.

 They're not the same thing